CleanroomMC/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

 ## Description

-Converts multiple items into another item, with a way to recover some of original resources when dismantled. recipe with group `BULLET, MAGAZINE, GRENADE` can be only crafted via Ammo Press, while recipe with `GUN, ATTACHMENT_NORMAL, ATTACHMENT_MODIFICATION` categories can only be crafted with Crafting Station.
+Converts multiple items into another item, with a way to recover some of original resources when dismantled.
+Recipes with group `BULLET, MAGAZINE, GRENADE` can be only crafted via Ammo Press, while recipes with `GUN, ATTACHMENT_NORMAL, ATTACHMENT_MODIFICATION` categories can only be crafted with Crafting Station.

 ## Identifier